Sexual Misconduct Prevention and Response Policy (MPF1359)

 • Policy Approver: Deputy Vice-Chancellor (People And Community)

-• Policy Steward: Chief Human Resources Officer And Occupational, Health And Safety (For Employees) Academic Registrar (For Students)
+• Policy Steward: Chief People Officer (For Employees) And Academic Registrar (For Students)

 1. Objectives